Kludex/python-multipart/README.md

 ---

-`python-multipart` is an Apache2 licensed streaming multipart parser for Python.
+`python-multipart` is an Apache2-licensed streaming multipart parser for Python.
 Test coverage is currently 100%.

 ## Why?